 The HFC Application Review Committee will review applications monthly.
 After completion of the application review, you will be contacted within 60-90 days.
 All applicants will be notified of their status.

 Only one application per person will be accepted on a quarterly basis.
 Respite grants provide in-home professional care or Adult Day Program care and have NO CASH VALUE.
 Cash awards cannot be issued in lieu of care.
-HFC’s partners with Home Instead to coordinate the in-home care awarded through HFC’s respite grant program.
+HFC’s partners with multiple partners to coordinate the in-home care awarded through HFC’s respite grant program.
 Adult Day Programs are selected by the recipient.

 Learn more at www.wearehfc.org/care-grants